xterri/palindrome/README.md

 ### Process / TODO
 - Use `isNaN()` to determine if value is a number
-- Use `parseInt()` to determine if a value is an integer *Will need to handle any characters provided after a digit
+- Use `parseInt()` to determine if a value is an integer
+<br/>*Will need to handle any characters provided after a digit